Skip to main content

 The Collision of Stress and Sex Hormones

 The systems that regulate stress and reproduction are intrinsically linked, originating from the same control center in the brain ∞ the hypothalamus.
-The Hypothalamic-Pituitary-Gonadal (HPG) axis is the hormonal cascade that controls the production of like testosterone in men and estrogen and progesterone in women.
+The Hypothalamic-Pituitary-Gonadal (HPG) axis is the hormonal cascade that controls the production of sex hormones like testosterone in men and estrogen and progesterone in women.

 In a state of chronic stress, the body enters a state of perceived crisis, and survival takes precedence over procreation.
 The persistent activation of the HPA axis actively suppresses the HPG axis.
 Elevated cortisol levels can directly inhibit the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which in turn reduces the pituitary’s output of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This cascade of inhibition ultimately leads to lower production of testosterone and estrogen.